Top 45 SQL Coding Interview Questions and Answers (with Tips)

 SQL Coding Interview Questions and Answers for Mid-Level Professionals

-Now that we are done with the basic questions, let us explore mid-level professionals SQL coding interview questions.
+Now that we are done with the basic questions, let us explore SQL coding interview questions and answers for mid-level professionals.
 These questions delve deeper into SQL functionalities and concepts, focusing on more complex queries, performance optimization, and data manipulation techniques.
 By familiarizing yourself with these topics, you can demonstrate your proficiency and understanding of SQL in real-world scenarios.

 Q16.
 How can we use the CASE statement in SQL?